ironcoinext/IronCoin/README.md

 # Is IronCoin Monetized?
 Yes.

 IronCoin is free and open source.
-But, our commercial release on Chrome's extension store does include affiliate monetization.
-For a very limited number of sites, where we detect the user is going to the authentic site, we'll direct the link through an affilate redirect system which adds a referral code to the link.
-The user will then be directed to the site.

-This redirect is handled by [SprigAds](https://www.sprigads.com) a privacy focused affiliate network that does not store user information on redirect.
+But, to support the cost of servers, team development and the constant update of new blocking URLs IronCoin does include monetization.

+Currently, if you visit a cryptocurrency site that:

+* Has a referral program.
+* The referral program does not detract from you as the user.
+* You do not have a referral link.
+* You go to their sign-up page.

+We'll add in our own referral link so that you can help support the development of this extension.
+The IronCoin logo will change color and you can click on it to see a drop down when this happens.

+The referral programs do not impact prices you pay at thes services, in fact, in a few instances being referred will provide you with a bonus.

+The re-writing of the URL happens on the client side of the extension, so that no information is sent to IronCoin servers and you are not being redirected so you can ensure that you are still secure and going to the authentic site.

 In the future, we may also consider monetizing a limited number of news alerts, so long as they are limited, and high-quality.

 The proceeds of monetization will go directly to funding further development of this project.

-If users wish to not have any monetization in the exchange, they can download and install the source code correctly.
+If users wish to not have any monetization in the exchange, they can download and install the source code correctly, while disabling the affiliate redirect.
 But, that version of the extension will run without live time alerts, or future updates.

 # Privacy